5 Medical Reception Best Practices

 • Increase productivity: Instead of putting the caller on hold and searching for answers, staff who use scripting can find the information they need in just a few clicks.
 Therefore, proper scripting can resolve many calls within a few minutes.

 • Promote consistency and reduce errors: Scripting ensures that the correct customer info is collected, giving the caller the most updated information.
 Scripts also keep receptionists from violating regulations since they will always know the next thing to say, taking the proper action at the end of the call.
-Read our blog to learn more about scripts that can benefit your practice.
+Please read our blog to learn more about scripts that can benefit your practice.

 5. Preregister New Patients

-Once a new patient is gained, don’t wait until the last minute to get all their information.
+Once a new patient is gained, please don’t wait until the last minute to get all their information.
 Send them a preregistration link in advance via your EMR.
 This way, you collect as much information as possible before their initial consult and save everyone time.
 If you can do this, you will significantly reduce errors and free up your receptionist’s time.

 A fully staffed reception helps you stay caught up and process patients faster.
 However, some things, such as maternity leave, sick days, and vacations, can result in an understaffed reception.
 If doing all these medical reception best practices regularly seems daunting, outsource when necessary.
 A short-term and often more efficient tool is an answering service.
-MedCall Plus is the healthcare industry’s leading provider of Telephone Answering Services and Call Center Support Services.
+MedCall Plus is the healthcare industry’s leading Telephone Answering Services and Call Center Support Services provider.
 With over 25 years of medically focused communication management expertise, MedCall Plus provides solutions that empower our professionally trained agents to become a seamless extension of your practice.

 Leave a comment